The season of Lent consists of the forty days (minus Sundays) before Resurrection Sunday. So what do we do during Lent?

 - Plan an extra weekly time for worship and prayer and spend time journaling.
 This could be alone or with a group.

 - Plan for more time in the Bible to study and meditate on God’s Word.
-Lectio Divina and inductive Bible study are good ways to do this.
-You could also read and study on a chapter of one of the Gospels each day, memorize specific verses, or begin a Bible study related what you are fasting, or to reconnect your heart to the depths of what Christ accomplished for us on the Cross.
+Read and study on a chapter of one of the Gospels each day, memorize specific verses, or begin a Bible study related what you are fasting, or to reconnect your heart to the depths of what Christ accomplished for us on the Cross.

 - Have a daily or weekly stroll in nature just to converse with God.